backdrop-contrib/webform_calculator/README.md

 # Webform Calculator

-Provides a formula webform component for computed values, where you can enter a mathematical calculation based on the other fields.
-E.g., create a formula field with value `formkey1 * 0.1 * formkey2`.
+Provides a `formula` webform component for computed values.
+You can enter a mathematical calculation based on the other fields on the webform.
+For example, you could create a formula field with the value `formkey1 * 0.1 * formkey2`.

 ## Features

- – Creates new component type that calculates values of other components while
-    you are typing and saves the result to the database.
+ - Creates new component type that calculates values of other components while you are typing and saves the result to the database.
  - Supports component types: number, textfield, checkboxes, radios, select.
  - Available operators for formula value: `+`, `-`, `*`, `/`, `(`, `)`, `%`